flow-state-15/mod-5-extra-resources/project-week/question-asking-protocol.md

   - `Shift + Command + 4`
 - [Linux][linux-screenshot]:
   - `Shift + PrtScn`

+Formatting text and code can be done in a Slack message with either Markdown syntax directly or utilizing the built in user interface buttons.
+Check out this documentation link for examples:

+- [Format your messages on Slack][slack-format-messages]

 ## Industry Guides on How to Ask a Question